Organizer (San Jose)

 How to Apply:

-Send your resume, a cover letter demonstrating your interest and qualifications, and at least three references to firstname.lastname@example.org with the subject line “San Jose Organizer – Your Name.”
+Send your resume, a cover letter demonstrating your interest and qualifications, and at least three references to email@example.com with the subject line “San Jose Organizer – Your Name.”
+Priority will be given to applicants who submit their materials by February 20th, 2023.
+We will review applications on a rolling basis until the position is filled.

 As a multi-racial organization, CFJ is 95% people of color, we are committed to creating an inclusive and diverse workplace where every staff member feels heard, supported, valued, and can share their authentic brilliance to move the CFJ mission forward.
 CFJ is an equal opportunity, affirmative action employer.
 Folx who are queer, trans, non-binary, Black, Indigenous, people of color, parents, women, people with disabilities, immigrants, and anyone who has experienced systemic oppression and/or gender-based violence are encouraged to apply.
 We are committed to addressing issues of racism and inequity internally and externally.